 The Bottom Line

-Good leadership is the key to successfully growing a small nonprofit.
+Good nonprofit leadership skills are the key to successfully growing a small nonprofit.

 Whether you think you’re a leader or not, if you’re in a leadership role, you must learn to plan, delegate, inspire, and more.
 You’re job becomes growing into the leader your nonprofit needs to succeed.